Clusters Nebulae Galaxies

 The galaxy cluster is near the northern border of the constellation Coma Berenices.

-Here’s a chart of the constellation Coma Berenices.
-The blue star indicates the approximate location of the center of the Coma Berenices galaxy cluster.
+A chart of the constellation Coma Berenices.
+Here, the blue star indicates the approximate location of the center of the Coma Berenices galaxy cluster.
 Image via IAU.

 A myriad of galaxies

-Most galaxies in the central part of the cluster are elliptical.
-Elliptical galaxies are the result of galaxy mergers.
-The two brightest members are NGC 4889 and NGC 4874, both of which are giant ellipticals.
-They are at least two to three times larger than our own Milky Way galaxy.
+Most galaxies in the central part of the cluster are giant ellipticals, the result of galaxy mergers.
+The two brightest members – both giant ellipticals – are NGC 4889 and NGC 4874.
+Each one is at least two to three times larger than our own Milky Way galaxy.
 Farther out from the center are several spiral galaxies.

 But most galaxies in the Coma Berenices galaxy cluster are dwarf galaxies.
-Maybe they resemble the Milky Way’s companions, the Large and Small Magellanic Clouds.
+They resemble the Milky Way’s companions, the Large and Small Magellanic Clouds.

-Large detailed spiral galaxy with smaller fuzzy oblong galaxies behind it.
+Large spiral galaxy with lots of smaller, fuzzy galaxies around it.

 Closeup on the majestic face-on spiral galaxy NGC 4911 located deep within the Coma Berenices galaxy cluster.
 Image via NASA.